-The Board is currently composed of seven directors, all of whom are independent directors as defined in NI 58-101.
-Mr. Korenberg, Chairman of the Company, does not exercise any management functions and is considered to be an independent director.
-No current independent Director has entered into any contracts with the Company, received remuneration from the Company in excess of Director's compensation or worked for the General Partner, the Fund or the Company in the last five years.
+The Board is currently composed of eight Directors, all of whom are independent Directors as defined in NI 58-101 other than Mr. Kayne, who is a member of management of the Company.
+Mr. Pinette, Chairman of the Company, does not exercise any management functions and is considered to be an independent director.
+No current independent Director has entered into any contracts with the Company, received remuneration from the Company in excess of Director's compensation or worked for the Company in the last five years.
 The Board has provided a means whereby individual Directors may engage outside advisors at the expense of the Company in appropriate circumstances.
-In 2016, no advisors were engaged on behalf of individual Directors.
+In 2017, no advisors were engaged on behalf of individual Directors.

-Of the seven individuals proposed as nominees for election as Directors at the Meeting, all are considered to be independent as defined in NI 58-101.
+Of the seven individuals proposed as nominees for election as Directors at the Meeting, all are considered to be independent as defined in NI 58-101, other than Mr. Kayne, who is a member of management of the Company.
 Mr. Bentley has not held a management position with the Company and the Board has determined that given the length of time since 1998 when he held a management position with Canfor, he may now be regarded as independent of management and other interests which could affect his independent decision making as a Director.
-The proposed new nominee, Mrs. Hislop, has not been a member of management at Canfor since 2004 and, similarly, she may now also be regarded as independent.
-Neither Mr. Bentley nor Mrs. Hislop are involved in any management decision making processes.
+Ms. Hislop has not been a member of management of Canfor since 2004 and can be regarded as independent.
+Neither Mr. Bentley nor Ms. Hislop are involved in any management decision making processes.